solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 > NOTE: Although it is possible to do assign the `BYPASSRLS` for a user in PostgreSQL 16, Azure Database for PostgreSQL Flexible Server does not support this feature.

-### Allow parallelization of FULL and internal right OUTER hash joins
+### Task 2: Allow parallelization of FULL and internal right OUTER hash joins

 The more things you can do in parallel the faster you will get results.
 As is the case when performing `FULL` and internal right `OUTER` joins.
 Previous to PostgreSQL these would not have been executed in parallel and the costs where more to perform them.